Yeicor/static-go-playground/README.md

 - Full Go Compiler running on the browser: no load for the server & can be deployed easily.
     - Supports using custom build tags.
     - Incremental builds (build cache).
-    - Supports multiple files and packages (including dependencies!).
+    - Supports multiple files and packages (including dependencies).
     - Full cross-compiling support directly from your browser.
 - Full filesystem abstraction (TODO: optionally persistent) for both the compiler and running programs.
-    - TODO: Download a standalone wasm_exec.js with filesystem support.
+    - A standalone wasm_exec.js with filesystem support is available.
 - Full DOM access for running programs (and basic stdout/stderr for now).
 - Browser-based code editor ([Ace](https://ace.c9.io/)).

-## Use it to provide hackable examples for your Go project!
+## Provide easy-setup, editable demos for your projects

 TODO: instructions and demo

 ## Go Compiler on browser

-This project builds the Go Compiler to WASM and provides enough abstractions, fixes and hacks for it to be able to build executables (for any platform) from the web.
-It also runs the compiled code, with the same features available.
+This project builds the Go Compiler to WebAssembly and provides enough abstractions, fixes and hacks for it to be able to build executables (for any platform) from the web.
+It also runs the compiled code (if the target arch is js/wasm), with the same features available.

-The result is a static website that can compile and run *most* Go code (see Known limitations below) from the client's browser.
+The result is a static website that can compile and run *most* Go code (see known limitations below) from the client's browser.

 Why?
 To learn how the Go compiler works and to provide better (hackable) demos for most Go projects with easy